$0 Hong Kong Parent Rights Quick Reference

 Finding Qualified Providers

-Child Assessment Service (CAS): The government's Child Assessment Service, operated by the Department of Health, is the primary public route for comprehensive developmental assessment and, for children who qualify and can wait, subsidised therapy.
+Child Assessment Service (CAS): The government's Child Assessment Service, operated by the Department of Health, is the primary public route for comprehensive developmental assessment.
 CAS centres provide multidisciplinary assessments covering development, speech and language, occupational therapy, and where needed, psychological and psychiatric evaluation.
 The assessment process is thorough.
 The problem is access: waiting times are long, and children with milder presentations may not be prioritised.

 CAS centres are located across Hong Kong's districts.
-Referrals come from family doctors (public or private), school medical officers, or directly from families.
-Being assessed through CAS generates the kind of documentation — official reports from government-registered specialists — that schools and the HKEAA require for accommodation applications, including HKDSE special examination arrangements.
+Referrals are required; ask the CAS or a doctor about the current referral route.
+Being assessed through CAS generates the kind of documentation — official reports from government specialists — that schools and the HKEAA require for accommodation applications, including HKDSE special examination arrangements.

 Child and Adolescent Psychiatry (CAP): For children where ADHD, anxiety, or other psychiatric dimensions are relevant to school functioning, the Department of Health's Child and Adolescent Psychiatry services provide both assessment and ongoing management, including medication oversight.
 Waiting lists apply here too, but priority cases are seen more quickly.